Halfpoint Images/Moment via Getty Images

 It’s easy to make mistakes whenever you start a new activity, stretching included.
 Yet those mistakes could put you at risk of injury.
 Here are two to avoid when stretching:

 Overstretching: Stretching can be uncomfortable at first.
-Yet if you push past that discomfort so that you wind up feeling pain, you’ve overstretched.
+But if you push past that discomfort so you wind up feeling pain, you’ve overstretched.
 That could put you at risk of injury.
-If you think of pain on a scale of one to 10 (10 being the most painful), you shouldn’t be higher than a six, Marcel says.
+If you think of pain on a scale of one to 10 (10 being the most painful), you shouldn’t be higher than a six when you’re stretching safely, Marcel says.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.